te-ce/instautomate/README.md

 - running in Docker / Pi
   - Currently running this bot with something else than chrome results in a timeout of `page.goto()`, so you need to run it with chrome, chromium does not work.

+- Bot can't find the button and fields
+  - Usually this bot should set your Instagram to english, if it's not, you have to manually change the language to english in your instagram profile settings.

 # Support